cmu-sei/vessel/README.md

 ## Development

-Follow the instructions at [Local Environment Setup](#local-environment-setup) first to set up your local environment.
+Follow the instructions at [Python Environment Setup](#python-environment-setup) first to set up your local Python environment.

 To install the dev dependencies, run:
 * `poetry install --with qa`
+* Alternatively, you can run `make venv_qa`

 To lint the code, and check for format and type issues, execute:
 * `make check`

 To apply the safe lint fixes, and format fixes, execute:
 * `make qa`

+To build the docker containers, execute:
+* `make build`

+To apply run tests (inside a container), execute:
+* `make test`

 To run all checks and tests in a clean environment, similar to the Ci workflow, execute:
 * `make ci`